 While the application of robot surveillance is controversial, it has helped countries like China monitor citizens during the coronavirus outbreak.
 Rather than sending police officers out to monitor cities and streets where shelter-in-place orders are in effect, cities can send out drones to survey the areas and make sure citizens are abiding by city ordinances.
 Insect drone technology is fast becoming a powerful tool for cities to utilize.

 Another technology the city of Wuhan used in its fight against the coronavirus is thermal cameras.
 While the technology hasn’t been perfected yet, these cameras, which also feature facial recognition software, can detect body temperatures in citizens passing by.

 Since a fever spike is one of the most common symptoms of the coronavirus, these thermal cameras could, in theory, alert city officials when infected members of the population were out walking the streets, potentially spreading the virus.

 In the age of information technology, the best way to stay dialed in is by staying online.
 Cities such as New York City have already activated smart technology that gives all citizens internet access in public places.
 This allows citizens to stay informed during times of crisis, no matter how much they make or whether they pay for WiFi at home.

 Giving everyone access to the Internet allows for local city leaders to communicate with their citizens and get public information out faster.
-Many smart cities also have information kiosks that can be updated instantly to spread awareness as situations develop.
+Many smart cities also have information kiosks and robust telehealth services that can be updated instantly to spread awareness as situations develop.

 One of the scariest parts about the novel coronavirus is the lack of data researchers, scientists, and leaders have.
 Smart cities that collect data in real-time can revolutionize pandemic responses by making data available faster, and we’ve seen examples of this in action as China utilized their city technology to help fight the spread.